CASE STUDY = RIVER OF GOODS

 CHAPTER 1.
 HOW IT BEGAN

-CONCLUSIONS FROM DISCOVERY MEETING: The initial meeting was held to determine how to accommodate and showcase the large variety of products that River of Goods imports and has manufactured for them.
+CONCLUSIONS FROM DISCOVERY MEETING: The initial meeting was held to determine how to accommodate and showcase the large variety of products that River of Goods imports and has manufactured for them utilizing their commercial interior.
 During the discovery questioning it came up that it was a good time to infuse a more contemporary approach to things and with their move came the opportunity to refresh the brand.
 This was particularly important as much of what River of Goods sells has an old world quality to it and because of this the idea of being innovative in that field was a challenge.
 To support this concept, company management wanted to be certain that guests to the showroom were offered a unique experience when they visited.

 In parallel to this brand revitalization came the company’s remediation of the very earth the new building was being built on.
 The site, once a contaminated site from the petroleum based railroad products required a necessary clean-up to make the land workable prior to building construction could even take place.